Prounckk/eremeev/content/posts/github-copilot-my-experience.md

 I like to write code, and like many SREs and SWEs, i don't really like to do repetitive things.
 Copy-pasting sucks, and line-by-line editing is not any penny better.
 Many tools can help you to write code faster and more efficiently.
 Some of them are GitHub Copilot, Tabnine and ChatGPC.
 In this article, i will try to show how to use AI in the code writing and share my experience.

 ## Tools for developers
-There are many alternatives to GitHub Copilot.
-Here are some of them that i've tried:
+There are some tools i've tried:
 - [GitHub Copilot](https://github.com/features/copilot)
 - [Tabnine](https://www.tabnine.com/)
 - [ChatGPT](https://chat.openai.com/chat)